Monk Feats

 Snap Kick

-Benefit: You have mastered the art of chaining unarmed strikes in rapid succession.
-When you use your Flurry of Blows, you may spend 2 ki points instead of 1 to make three unarmed strikes instead of two as part of that bonus action.
+Benefits: When you use your Flurry of Blows, you may spend 2 ki points instead of 1.
+If you do, you make three unarmed strikes instead of two as part of that bonus action.
+All other rules of Flurry of Blows apply.
+You cannot use this feature more than once per turn.
+You must choose to spend 2 ki points before making any of your Flurry of Blows attacks.